bowman2001/perplexdoc/content/news/open-in-vscode/index.md

 {{ end }}{{- /**/ -}}
 ```

+## How to apply these partials

+You can copy-paste these small snippets into your project, there is no need for a citation or something.
+The core functionality stems from VSCode.

-The partials are also available in the small module [hugo-mod-open-in-vscode](https://github.com/bowman2001/hugo-mod-open-in-vscode).
+The partials are also available as a module: [{$hugo-mod-open-in-vscode}](https://github.com/bowman2001/hugo-mod-open-in-vscode).
+This is the better option if you’re interested in possible updates.

-The Perplex theme places the link in the date or the title.
+The Perplex theme places them around the publishing date or --- in case there is none --- around the title.